MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/asset-management/consumption/register-consumption.md

 6. Insert number of work hours in the **Hours** field.

 7. Click **OK**.
+Edit or delete the original forecast line, as required.

+![Figure 2](media/02-consumption.png)

 *Example:* If you make a registration for three work hours, and the work order contains three work order lines, one hour will be registered on each work order line.
-The figure below shows a screenshot of the interface.

-![Figure 2](media/02-consumption.png)

 ![Figure 3](media/03-consumption.png)